 The top section contains information about the comics, a button for exiting the reading view and a button for closing the options.
 You can also close the options by tapping in any aread outside the overlay.

-The bottom section a slider to quickly jump to any page in the comic, the current page indicator (in the top section) will change as you change the slider.
+The bottom section has a slider to quickly jump to any page in the comic, the current page indicator (in the top section) will change as you change the slider.
 From left to right this section has: buttons for going to the previous/next comic, a button for configuring the manga mode reading, a button for choosing the page fit/fill mode, a button for picking the page mode (single, double or auto), a button for enabling margins auto-triming feature and a button for opening the settings.

 This button icon represents the reading direction, switch it to enable the mange mode.
 This mode is stored per comic and carried along the next comics you open in this mode.